Congratulations on your decision to marry! It’s our pleasure to help you prepare for the Sacrament of Marriage.

 Who do we contact if we have questions or need further assistance?

-All contact regarding this program or the marriage preparation process should be with the Office of Marriage & Family Ministries.
-Since Bethany Center serves only as the host facility, their staff is unable to answer any questions you may have.
+All contact regarding this program should be with the Office of Marriage & Family Life.
+Since the retreat center serves only as the host facility, their staff is unable to answer any questions you may have.